What is the Florida Fishing Academy?

 Evidence of Effectiveness

 While these numbers are impressive, this year was truly enlightening for our director, Capt.
 Rich.
-Every time he writes a grant, he is asked about our outcomes, which are typically focused around the marine environment, helping students transition from high school, increasing graduation rates, decreasing drug use, etc. Somewhere along the way, we neglected to track one of the most basic outcomes – overcoming fear.
+Every time he writes a grant, he is asked about our outcomes, which are typically focused on the marine environment, helping students transition from high school, increasing graduation rates, decreasing drug use, etc. Somewhere along the way, we neglected to track one of the most basic outcomes – overcoming fear.
 Around 95% of our students have never been on a boat or in the ocean, even though they live within a mile of the water.
 Capt.
 Rich was reminded of this recently while on a trip with some high school students from the Boys and Girls Club of Riviera Beach.
 We had several girls who were terrified of the water, and yet when other girls in the group took their hand and offered encouragement, together, they jumped in the water.
 It was both a rewarding and awe-inspiring sight.

 What makes the FFA different from similar organizations?

 While a number of valuable and effective programs target at-risk kids, FFA uses an asset that is available to everyone: Florida’s spectacular marine world.
 You can’t drive far in Florida without spotting a fisherman, a boat or a large body of water.
-Fishing and the water are part of the fabric of Florida, and there is not a more effective way to introduce our youth to a richer and more productive life.
+Fishing and water are part of the fabric of Florida, and there is not a more effective way to introduce our youth to a richer and more productive life.
 Our program capitalizes on these natural resources to engage children — tomorrow’s anglers, boaters, marine biologists and environmental stewards — in fishing as a sport and livelihood, while involving them in the effort to preserve our fragile marine environment.
-Since our inception, the FFA has used this technique to hook well over 8,000 kids throughout Palm Beach County.
+Since our inception, the FFA has used this technique to hook well over 23,000 kids throughout Palm Beach County.

 How can you make a difference with the FFA?